 - write in a tone that matches your audience.

-- use social media effectively to connect with people who crave your content!
-Hey… That’s what we are going to talk about!
+- use social media effectively to connect with people who crave your content.

 So, if you don’t yet know exactly who you are trying to connect with (that’s right.
-It’s more than just marketing, it is creating a connection) then I would recommend you spend a few hours and really think through that.
+It’s more than just marketing, it is creating a connection) then I would recommend you take the time you need to figure that out before you proceed with trying to reach people.

-Write down all the details of who she is (or *he* or *neither*, though I will be using *she* from here on out, it’s just easier to write!).
+Write down all the details of who she is (or whatever pronoun your audience chooses to use.
+I will be using *she* from here on out, it’s just easier to write!).
 What does she look like?
 Where does she shop?
 What kind of life does she lead?
 Know everything about her as if you were creating a character for a novel.
 The more you know about her, the more you will know who to write for.
 Then you can move onto the good stuff!

 Join Facebook Groups

-There are literally Facebook groups from absolutely everything.
+There are literally Facebook groups for absolutely everything.
 People use them for all kinds of reasons: support, sales, events, businesses, connection, and more!

 Join Groups Within your Focus.